Roque Santana Fernandes: Aftermath

 A memorial foundation was founded in his name, and the first recipient of the prestigious crystal "Roque Santana-Father of Goan Democracy award" was presented posthumously to the former Leader of Opposition of Goa and prominent freedom fighter, Jack de Sequeira in 2009, for his contributions in Goa Opinion Poll.

+2007 ancient antiques theft

+In December 2007, a competing group of Haliyal hereditary workers made a visit to the "Velliapura site" in Velim, Goa, which is associated with Fernandes.
+During their visit, they forcibly dismantled the marble tabernacle and urns, taking away all the items within.
+The group was identified as pilgrim groups which originally were affiliated to the four groups of Uttarkhand that were Gonds, Halakis, Havyak and Siddis and had no fear of law enforcement.
+This was brought to the notice of Emerita, who furiously ordered the group to leave the urns alone and take away the rest.
+Ancient foot-long, Kannada stone inscriptions and other antiques which were part of the worship places were stolen by the group.
+The following month, they were caught and charged for the theft and robbery of ancient antiques that went missing.

 Legacy

 In December 2010, a memorial children's park, which included a bust of Fernandes, was initially planned by the family to be set up in the Ambelim village which was later denied permission by the Ambelim gram sabha due to "conflicting views" among the members during the meeting.

 In July 2011, the panchayat unanimously accepted the proposal of the family members to construct the memorial park but without the bust.
 The construction costs were paid by the family and the land and maintenance were provided by the panchayat.
 The construction was planned to begin in September and completed by December.